xingcheg/Plant-Traits-Extraction/README.md

 # Plant-Traits-Extraction

-R code for paper "Automatic Traits Extraction and Fitting for Field High throughput Phenotyping Systems".
+R code and associated files/data for the analysis from the paper "Automatic Traits Extraction and Fitting for Field High throughput Phenotyping Systems".